mbe2014/ClipOCV/README.md

 5. Run cmake: **cmake ..**
 6. Run make - this will create both library and examples: **make**
 7. Optionally install library and include files: **make install**
+8. Shell script **build.sh** will run steps 3 through 6 for Debug and Release setting.

 ---

 CLIP    is copyright (c) 1997 - Hebrew University of Jerusalem<br>
 ClipOCV is copyright (c) 2017 - Moshe Ben-Ezra<br>